Deutsche Post (FRA:DPW) Given a €42.50 Price Target at Sanford C. Bernstein

-Deutsche Post (FRA:DPW – Get Rating) has been assigned a €42.50 ($45.70) target price by analysts at Sanford C. Bernstein in a research note issued on Monday, Borsen Zeitung reports.
-Sanford C. Bernstein’s price target indicates a potential upside of 22.07% from the stock’s current price.
+Deutsche Post (FRA:DPW – Get Rating) has been given a €42.50 ($44.27) price target by equities researchers at Sanford C. Bernstein in a research report issued to clients and investors on Monday, Borsen Zeitung reports.
+Sanford C. Bernstein’s price target points to a potential upside of 20.65% from the company’s previous close.

 Deutsche Post AG operates as a mail and logistics company in Germany, rest of Europe, the Americas, the Asia Pacific, the Middle East, and Africa.
 The company operates through five segments: Express; Global Forwarding, Freight; Supply Chain; eCommerce Solutions; and Post & Parcel Germany.
 The Express segment offers time-definite courier and express services to business and private customers.